gayatriprasad/airbus_detection/README.md

 The details and data can be found at https://www.kaggle.com/c/airbus-ship-detection

-Points I have learnt:
+Approach to the problem :
-1) First time used RLE encoding and decoding - previously used masks images
+1) First time used RLE encoding and decoding - I previously only worked with masks images
 2) Encoded connected regions as separated masks
 3) RLE Function : 1 - mask, 0 - background
 4) Take the individual ship masks and create a single mask array for all ships